DHTMLX/docs-suite/docs/calendar/configuring.md

 ![](../assets/calendar/calendar_mode.png)

-- <strong>"month"</strong> - only months of the current year are shown in the calendar
+- **"month"** - only months of the current year are shown in the calendar

 ~~~js
 var calendar = new dhx.Calendar("calendar_container", {